 - 1. How are bulkheads different than baffles? - 2.
-Should a tank vehicle take curves, on ramps, or off ramps at the posted speed limits? - 3.
-How are smooth bore tankers different to drive than those with baffles? - 4.
-What three things determine how much liquid you can load? - 5.
+Should a tank vehicle take curves, onramps and off-ramps at posted speed limits? - 3.
+How are smooth bore tankers different to drive than those with baffles?

+- 4. What three things determine how much liquid you can load? - 5.
 What is outage? - 6.
 How can you help control surge? - 7.
 What two reasons make special care necessary when driving tank vehicles?